The secret life of gamers: How a niche underworld became mainstream in COVID-19 times

 - But when does gaming become a disorder?

-DUBAI: Gaming has been both extolled as the future of the virtual world, with 3-D environments hosting much of life, and dismissed as a dangerous past time that toasts the brain of millions of youngsters in mindless shooting, destruction and competition.
+Dubai: Gaming has been alternately extolled as the future of the virtual world, with 3-D environments hosting much of "life", and dismissed as a dangerous past time that toasts the brain of millions of youngsters in mindless shooting, destruction and competition.

-Over the last year or so, while with most of us were hunkered down at home, millions more have taken to gaming to cope with isolation.
+Over the last year or so, while most of us were hunkered down at home, millions have taken to gaming to cope with isolation.
 Did gaming time increase during the pandemic?
-“Yes, without a doubt”, said Greg, a 27-year-old self-confessed gaming addict who has then reformed.
+“Yes, without a doubt”, said Greg, a 27-year-old self-confessed gaming addict who has since reformed.

 Some experts, however, argue that just like anything in this world, when taken in moderation, a healthy amount of gaming can work for all.

-Internet gaming disorder (IGD), however, is increasingly being considered to be a distinct clinical entity among all the documented addictive disorders.
-But the American Psychiatric Association (APA), classifies as a "tentative disorder".
+Internet Gaming Disorder (IGD), however, is increasingly being considered a distinct clinical entity among all the documented addictive disorders.
+But the American Psychiatric Association (APA), classifies as a “tentative disorder”.
 It cites the need for greater study in the latest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 Now, nearly 50 years after the first-ever home video game console, ‘Magnavox Odyssey’, was released to the public (1972), the World Health Organisation (WHO) has recognised gaming as an official diagnostic entity in the latest (eleventh) revision of the International Classification of Diseases.